December 20, 2019

 The robotic platform also facilitates other minimally invasive neurosurgical procedures including deep brain stimulation (DBS) - often used for treating movement disorders such as Parkinson's Disease and Essential Tremor - as well as laser ablation, a novel therapy offered at Swedish Medical Center.

-Find out more information about Swedish Medical Center and its level 4 epilepsy program.
+More epilepsy information from Swedish Medical Center and its level 4 epilepsy program.